mpcarl-ibm/crs-docs/pages/api-reference/java.md

 ### Code examples

-{% include warning.html content="These are examples.
+{% include important.html content="These are examples and assume a strong grasp of Java programming fundamentals.
 They should be used to assist developers in programming their own solutions and not be copied and pasted directly into their applications.
+Import declarations and try/catch blocks have been omitted for readability.
 IBM cannot be held accountable for developers using this code verbatim." %}

 {% include note.html content="The following examples assume the use of default credentials" %}